 Staff Analyst

-In October 2017, Jannette joined San Bernardino County Children’s Network as their Staff Analyst II.
-In this role there are multiple responsibilities which include overseeing fiscal responsibilities with grants for all programs at Children’s Network.
-Her goals for overseeing fiscal responsibility is to demonstrate ethical spending by uphold guidelines and policies of the grants and utilize all funding to benefit the mission of Children’s Network.
+In July 2023, Samantha joined San Bernardino County Children’s Network as their Staff Analyst II.
+In this role, there are multiple responsibilities which include overseeing fiscal responsibilities with grants for all programs at Children’s Network.
+Her goals for overseeing fiscal responsibility are to demonstrate ethical spending by upholding the guidelines and policies of the grants and utilizing all funding to benefit the mission of Children’s Network.

 Denise McKinney